 - A 10 point plan for creating a coaching culture in organisations

 - The coaching-mentoring-managing continuum

-- 9 basic coaching techniques including listening, questioning, goal setting, permission protocol and coaching feedback, all with detailed explanations and examples
+- Nine basic coaching techniques including listening, questioning, goal setting, permission protocol and coaching feedback, all with detailed explanations and examples

-- Best practice for coaches and coaching supervision
+- Best practice for coaching at work, coaches and coaching supervision

 - 25 techniques that are related to coaching and leadership, including 360 degree surveys, MBTI, NLP, Clean Language, Nancy Kline’s Thinking Environment, Situational Leadership, Systemic Coaching, Bruce Tuckman’s Team Model, Transactional Analysis and the OK Corral.

-- 36 international case histories from leading experts in coaching,mindfulness, neuroscience including coaching programmes at IKEA, CLM 2012 Olympic Delivery Partner and the BBC
+- 36 international case histories of coaching at work from leading experts in coaching,mindfulness, neuroscience including coaching programmes at IKEA, CLM 2012 Olympic Delivery Partner and the BBC

 Click here to purchase this book